 Who are we?

-We are in the process of building up our Research Management Team.
-We are especially looking for children and young people with LL/LTIs to join us as co-researchers.
-If you would like to know more about this, don’t hesitate to get in touch.
+We detail the members of our Research Management Team (RMT) below.
+If you would like to know more the RMT and its responsibilities, don’t hesitate to get in touch.

 Dan Goodley: Dan is Professor of Disability Studies and Education at the University of Sheffield.
 He is also co-leader of the Institute for the Study of the Human (iHuman), also at the University of Sheffield.
 He works with a number of colleagues on research projects focused on disability, activism and social theory.
 You can read more about Dan’s work here.